walnutguo/test-git/readme.txt

 gogogo

-creating a new branch  like  "dev"
+creating a new branch  like  "dev" and master.